Puppies will bite and tug on the leash because they’re excited and immature and trying to figure out the whole leash-walking concept.

 Some dogs bite and tug on the leash because they’re excited to be home!
 Instead of letting him run around after your walk, try working on some “calming” commands like down/stay and then calmly putting him in his kennel with a bully stick or Kong toy for some quiet time.

-5. The dog is frustrated or bored during training.
+5. The dog is frustrated or bored during training so she bites the leash.

 If your dog bites the leash during training, end your training sessions sooner or take more breaks.